 Modern winery designs: Grape and Cube

-The Grape, or l’Acino in Italian, is a transparent semi-sphere designed by architects Luca and Marina Deabate, it seems to hang suspended over Barolo vineyards like a grape on a vine.
+The Grape, or l’Acino in Italian, is a transparent semi-sphere made of ETFE (Ethylene tetrafluoroethylene), the same material that the 2008 Olympics Water Cube in Beijing is made of (which is also the world’s largest ETFE building, whereas The Grape is the world’s first small-scale ETFE building).
+Designed by architects Luca and Marina Deabate, it seems to hang suspended over Barolo vineyards like a grape on a vine.

-The most striking architectural piece at Ceretto is the 2000 addition of The Cube, or Il Cubo, designed by the Deabates and Polarglass of Turin.
+The most striking aspect of this cantina is the 2000 edition of The Cube, or Il Cubo, designed by the Deabates and Polarglass of Turin.
 This transparent glass cube is frameless, allowing for a fantastic view of the countryside.
+It leans like the Tower of Pisa over the vineyards, bringing to mind a curious wine drinker admiring the vista, or a winemaker overseeing his vines.
 In 2016, The Cube was reconstructed, streamlining its look.
 The glass is non-reflective, giving the impression of a mirage—there and not there at the same time.

 Wine, art, and poetry

 [gallery columns="2" ids="7130,7133,7128,7127"]